fscarmen2/Argo-Nezha-Service-Container/README_EN.md

 * Argo tunnel breaks through the restriction of requiring a public network portal --- The traditional Nezha requires two public network ports, one for panel visiting and the other for client reporting, this project uses Cloudflare Argo tunnels and uses intranet tunneling.
 * IPv4 / v6 with higher flexibility --- The traditional Nezha needs to deal with IPv4/v6 compatibility between server and client, and also needs to resolve mismatches through tools such as warp.
 However, this project does not need to consider these issues at all, and can be docked arbitrarily, which is much more convenient and easy!
 * One Argo tunnel for multiple domains and protocols --- Create an intranet-penetrating Argo tunnel for three domains (hostname) and protocols, which can be used for panel access (http), client reporting (tcp) and ssh (optional).
-* GrpcWebProxy reverse proxy gRPC data port --- with a certificate for tls termination, then Argo's tunnel configuration with https service pointing to this reverse proxy, enable http2 back to the source, grpc(nezha)->GrpcWebProxy->h2(argo)->cf cdn edge->agent
+* Grpc Proxy reverse proxy gRPC data port --- with a certificate for tls termination, then Argo's tunnel configuration with https service pointing to this reverse proxy, enable http2 back to the source, grpc(nezha)->Grpc Proxy->h2(argo)->cf cdn edge->agent
 * Daily automatic backup --- every day at 04:00 BST, the entire Nezha panel folder is automatically backed up to a designated private github repository, including panel themes, panel settings, probe data and tunnel information, the backup retains nearly 5 days of data; the content is so important that it must be placed in the private repository.
-* Automatic daily panel update -- the latest official panel version is automatically detected every day at 4:00 BST, and updated when there is an upgrade.
+* Automatically update the control panel and scripts daily - Check for the latest official control panel version and backup/restore script at 04:00 every day.
+If an upgrade is available, perform an automatic update.
 * Manual/automatic restore backup --- check the content of online restore file once a minute, and restore immediately when there is any update.
 * Default built-in local probes --- can easily monitor their own server information
-* More secure data --- Argo Tunnel uses TLS encrypted communication to securely transmit application traffic to the Cloudflare network, improving application security and reliability.
-In addition, Argo Tunnel protects against network threats such as IP leaks and DDoS attacks.

 <img width="1609" alt="image" src="https://github.com/fscarmen2/Argo-Nezha-Service-Container/assets/92626977/4893c3cd-5055-468f-8138-6c5460bdd1e4">